Right buffer sizing matters: some dynamical and statistical studies on Compound TCP: Single bottleneck with homogeneous delay

-This topology consists of a single bottleneck link with \emph{many} TCP flows feeding into a core router employing a Drop-Tail queue policy, see Fig.~1.
-The flows are subject to a common round trip time $\tau$.
+This topology consists of a single bottleneck link with \emph{many} TCP flows feeding into a bottleneck router (see Fig.~1).
+We consider the case where the buffer at the core router is sized \emph{small}~\cite{Wischik} and deploys a Drop-Tail queue policy.
+The flows are subject to a common round trip time $\tau$, and the bandwidth-delay product is assumed to be \emph{large}.
 Let the \emph{average} window size of the flows be $w(t)$.
 Then the average rate at which packets are sent is approximately $x(t)=w(t)/\tau$.
 Let the average congestion window increase by $i(w(t))$ for each received acknowledgement and decrease by $d(w(t))$ for each packet loss detected.
-The following non-linear, time-delayed differential equation describes the evolution of the average window size in the congestion avoidance phase \cite{Raja}
+The following non-linear, time-delayed differential equation describes the evolution of the \emph{average} window size in the congestion avoidance phase \cite{Raja}

 where $p(t)$ denotes the loss probability experienced by packets sent at time $t$.
-We analyse \eqref{eq:modela} in two scenarios: one, in which all TCP flows are long-lived and another in which the traffic is a combination of both long and short flows.
-Since the loss probability $p(t)$ depends on the window size $w(t)$, \eqref{eq:modela} now becomes
+We assume that the packet losses are independent across all TCP flows.
+If the server capacity is high, then it is easy to see that the packet loss probability would depend on the instantaneous arrival rate and consequently on the window size $w(t).$ We can then rewite \eqref{eq:modela} as